senresearch/MatrixLM.jl/docs/src/example_ordinal_data.md

 In accordance with this configuration, our coefficient matrix `B` is set to have dimensions of `4x5`, aligning with the number of predictors in the design matrix `X` and the number of information categories in `Z`.

 Lastly, we formulate the noise matrix E that accommodates the error terms.
-This matrix is produced as a normally-distributed matrix ($N, 0, 1$), introducing a degree of variability into our simulation.
+This matrix is produced as a normally distributed matrix ($N, 0, 1$), introducing a degree of variability into our simulation.

 ```julia